dbernheisel/presentation-elixir-web-deployment-today/why-elixir/why-elixir.md

 * Limited WTF moments
 * Community
 * Readability
+> "No man is an island entire of itself; every man is a piece of the continent, a part of the main" -- John Donne (1572)

 ^ Tooling is a big deal, and we're getting better at it all the time.
 React, Vue, Ruby all have incredible tools that makes setting up and managing projects pretty easy.
 That makes it enjoyable for us because we avoid setup-hell.
 Also part of tooling is debugging.
 Debugging isn't enjoyable in itself, but bugs are inevitable, and being able to reproduce, pry into the code, setup breakpoints, see it in the browser if needed are essential.
 Good tooling means the language doesn't get in the way of your creating.